Everything You Need To Know About Medicare Part D Drug Plans

-Michael T Braden August 27, 2024 MEDICARE PART D
+Michael T Braden, August 27, 202 MEDICARE PART D

 WHAT IS COVERED UNDER MEDICARE PART D

-Each plan that offers prescription drug coverage through Medicare Part D must give at least a standard level of coverage set by Medicare.
+Each plan that offers prescription drug coverage under Medicare Part D must provide at least the standard level of coverage set by Medicare.
 Plans can vary the list of prescription drugs they cover (called a formulary) and how they place drugs into different "tiers" on their formularies.
-(A formulary is a listing of all of the drugs/medications that a particular plan has available to their members.
+(A formulary is a listing of all of the drugs/medications that a particular plan has available to its members.
 All Medicare Part D Plans must have two drugs available in each category.

-Most Medicare drug plans (Medicare Prescription Drug Plans and Medicare Advantage Plans with prescription drug coverage) have their own list of what drugs are covered, called a formulary.
+Most Medicare drug plans (Medicare Prescription Drug Plans and Medicare Advantage Plans with prescription drug coverage) have their own list of covered drugs, called a formulary.
 Plans include both brand-name prescription drugs and generic drug coverage.
-The formulary includes at least 2 drugs in the most commonly prescribed categories and classes.
+The formulary consists of at least two drugs in the most commonly prescribed categories and classes.
 This helps make sure that people with different medical conditions can get the prescription drugs they need.
-All Medicare drug plans generally must cover at least 2 drugs per drug category, but plans can choose which drugs covered by Part D they will offer.
+All Medicare Part D drug plans must cover at least two drugs per drug category, but they can choose which drugs to cover.
 The formulary might not include your specific drug.
 However, in most cases, a similar drug should be available.
 If you or your prescriber (your doctor or other health care provider who’s legally allowed to write prescriptions) believes none of the drugs on your plan’s formulary will work for your condition, you can ask for an exception.

-NOTE: If you need assitance, please call your Medicare Broker.
+NOTE: If you need assistance, please call your Medicare Broker.
 They will be happy to assist you.
-Also, make sure that any doctor that writes a prescription for you knows which Medicare Part D Drug Plan you are using.
-It makes it much easier for them to verify that the medications are already available in your plans formulary.
+Also, make sure that any doctor who prescribes for you knows which Medicare Part D Drug Plan you are using.
+It makes it much easier for them to verify that the medications are already available in your plan's formulary.

-A Medicare drug plan can make some changes to its drug list during the year if it follows guidelines set by Medicare.
-Your plan may change its drug list during the year because drug therapies change, new drugs are released, or new medical information becomes available.
+A Medicare drug plan may make changes to its drug list during the year if it follows Medicare guidelines.
+Your plan may change its drug list during the year due to evolving therapies, new drugs, or newly available medical information.

-Plans offering Medicare prescription drug coverage under Part D may immediately remove drugs from their formularies after the Food and Drug Administration (FDA) considers them unsafe or if their manufacturer removes them from the market.
-Plans meeting certain requirements also can immediately remove brand name drugs from their formularies and replace them with new generic drugs, or they can change the cost or coverage rules for brand name drugs when adding new generic drugs.
+Plans offering Medicare prescription drug coverage under Part D may immediately remove drugs from their formularies if the Food and Drug Administration (FDA) deems them unsafe or if their manufacturer withdraws them from the market.
+Plans that meet specific requirements can immediately remove brand-name drugs from their formularies and replace them with new generic drugs, or change the cost or coverage rules for brand-name drugs when adding new generic drugs.
 If you’re currently taking any of these drugs, you’ll get information about the specific changes made afterwards.

 For other changes involving a drug you’re currently taking that will affect you during the year, your plan must do one of these: